reeze/php-leveldb/README.md

 ````

 >**NOTE**
->Some key-value db use set instead of put to set value, so if prefer set(),
+>Some key-value db use set instead of put to set value, so if like set(),
 >you could use set() to save value.

 ### Write in a batch